daeken/Benjen/daeken.com/entries/benjen.md

 I've just released the first version of my new blog engine -- powering this site! -- for public consumption.
 It's a super simple Python script, allowing for a huge amount of customization without so much as touching the actual blog engine.

+This was built in response to Posterous' announcement to shut down, which I had been using for this blog previously.

 How it works
 ============